-A Woman’s Choice of Raleigh’s physicians perform early surgical abortions and surgical abortions up to 20 weeks gestation.
+At A Woman’s Choice of Greensboro, our physicians perform early surgical abortions and surgical abortions up to 20 weeks gestation.

 Abortion by D&E (Dilation and Evacuation) is one of the safest and most commonly performed surgical procedures in the United States.
 For this procedure, you can expect to be in our office approximately 2 to 4 hours with less than five minutes for abortions performed during the first trimester and slightly longer for second trimester procedures (13 to 20 weeks).

 The abortion procedure by D&E (Dilation and Evacuation) consists of the gradual dilation of the cervix and the use of vacuum aspiration to empty the contents of the uterus.

 Most procedures can be completed in one visit.
 If you are 16 weeks or greater, the procedure will be completed over a two day period.
 For these procedures, the physician will insert small dilators (laminaria) into the cervix on the first day.
 The laminaria will remain in place overnight to allow the cervix to slowly dilate.
 You will return to the office the following day where the laminaria will be removed and the procedure will then be completed.

 This is the safest and most comfortable process for terminating a pregnancy at this stage.